 I really love when recipes are interesting and pretty enough for guests, but also work for a busy weeknight dinner.

-And that’s exactly what I thought when I plated the Sweet & Spicy Grilled Pineapple Pork Chops.
+And that’s exactly what I thought when I plated the Sweet and Spicy Pineapple Pork Chops.

 Enjoy every last bite!

 More recipes with pineapple: